-For pre-Medicare medical benefits, the trend is initially 5.7% and decreases to a 4.5% long-term trend rate after eight years.
-For post-65 medical benefits, the actual fully-insured Medicare Advantage trend rates for fiscal year 2020 are reflected.
-The assumed post-65 medical trend rate is 4.5% for all future years.
-For prescription drug benefits, the initial trend rate is 7.5% and decreases to a 4.5% long-term trend rate after eight years.
+For pre-Medicare medical benefits, the trend is initially 5.6% and decreases to a 4.5% long-term trend rate after seven years.
+For post-65 medical benefits, the actual fully-insured Medicare Advantage rates for OBEB Plan Year 2020 and OPEB Plan Year 2021 are reflected.
+The assumed post-65 medical trend is 4.5% for all future years.
+For prescription drug benefits, the initial trend rate is 7.0% decreasing to a 4.5% long-term trend rate after eight years.